Other Musings Grits Just Come "Even if you don’t order them, grits just come. Same with email. Email just comes."

 Other Musings Local Newspapers Are Our Best Defense Where is our final line of defense under the circumstances?
 The local newspaper.

-Grandchildren Ever Seen a Lizard Dressed as a Wizard?
+grandchildren Ever Seen a Lizard Dressed as a Wizard?
 Science is not the concern of Postcards from Monadnock.
 Wonder is; more specifically, wondering.

 Other Musings When the Inspector Calls A singer’s got to sing, a dancer’s got to dance, and an inspector's got to find stuff.